 5:00 p.m. – 7:00 p.m.

 Regarding employee and/or student transportation, only essential transit of College constituents will be approved per the President’s authority (i.e. athletics).
 Such transport will require all to wear face coverings and avoid touching surfaces with your hands.
-Upon disembarking, riders are asked to wash their hands or use hand sanitizers as part of the University-wide prevention regimen.
+Upon disembarking, riders are asked to wash their hands or use hand sanitizers as part of the College-wide prevention regimen.